Farewell Isla Carenero

 I start to grumble about how much I don’t like this place.
 My son tells me off again!
 Travel can present way more challenges than day-to-day life back home.
 Things do not go at YOUR pace, and it is important to learn to go with the flow and lose the stress whenever you can.

-We get information that there are a BBQ and music night at the hostel.
+We get information that there is a BBQ and music night at the hostel.
 I groan – oh no – we need an early night and it will be noisy, but I realize I need an attitude check, so I pull myself into line.
 Tonight we ARE going to have a good time!

 That night we meet some fab fun staff at the BBQ.